 Credit risk arises from the potential that the Corporation may incur a loss if a counterparty fails to meet its obligations in accordance with agreed terms.
 The Corporation applies the simplified approach to providing for expected credit losses prescribed by IFRS 9, which permits the use of the lifetime expected loss provision for all accounts receivable.
-The Corporation uses a combination of historical and forward looking information to determine the appropriate loss allowance provisions.
+The Corporation uses a combination of historical and forward-looking information to determine the appropriate loss allowance provisions.
 Credit risk exposure is mitigated through credit policies governing the Corporation's credit portfolio and with credit practices that limit transactions according to each counterparty's credit quality.
 A substantial portion of accounts receivable are with investment grade customers in the energy industry and are subject to normal industry credit risk.
-The Corporation's estimated maximum exposure to credit risk related to accounts receivable, deposits and advances was \$463 million.
-All amounts receivable from commodity risk management activities are due from large Canadian banks with strong investment grade credit ratings.
+The Corporation has experienced no material loss in relation to accounts receivable.
+As at December 31, 2024, the Corporation's estimated maximum exposure to credit risk related to accounts receivable, deposits and advances was \$438 million.
 Counterparty default risk associated with the Corporation's commodity risk management activities is also partially mitigated through credit exposure limits, frequent assessment of counterparty credit ratings and netting arrangements.

-The Corporation's cash balances are used to repay debt, fund capital expenditures and return capital to shareholders.
-The cash balances are held in high interest savings accounts or are invested in high grade, liquid, short-term instruments such as bankers' acceptances, commercial paper, money market deposits or similar instruments.
-The cash and cash equivalents balance at December 31, 2023 was \$160 million.
+The Corporation's cash balances, along with adjusted funds flow, are used to fund expenses and capital expenditures and return capital to shareholders.
+The cash balances are held in high interest savings accounts or are invested in high grade, liquid, short-term instruments such as commercial paper, money market deposits or similar instruments.
 None of the investments are past their maturity or considered impaired.
-The Corporation's estimated maximum exposure to credit risk related to its cash and cash equivalents is \$160 million.
+The Corporation's estimated maximum exposure to credit risk related to its cash and cash equivalents is \$156 million.